This teriyaki shrimp recipe takes just 15 minutes to prepare but is loaded with flavor, making it a tasty and easy weeknight meal.

 When properly cooked, the exterior of the shrimp should be pink with red tails and the flesh is slightly opaque and a little “white” in color.
 It only takes about 2 minutes per side in a pan to cook shrimp.

 A vegetable like broccoli or sugar snap peas works great tossed in the sauce.
+Even a combination of vegetables like these roasted carrots and green beans work great.

 Also serving over some white rice helps soak up some of the sauce.